The Parents Flew The Nest

 The powder house at the Kaymoor Mine site.

 You have to climb down a fairly steep hillside to get to this portion, but it is still accessible to most.
-However, to get to the Kaymoor coal processing area and townsite, you are looking at going up and down many stairs.
+However, to get to the Kaymoor coal processing area and townsite, you are looking at going up and down hundreds of stairs.

 821 Steps To The Kaymoor Coal Processing Area & Town Site